vidjil/vidjil/doc/dev-server.md

 Please, use for migration an image target of release 2024.01 and do not jump directly to an higher release image.
 To do so, change `vidjil-server:latest` to `vidjil-server:release-2024.01`.
 Do the same for client.

 ##### Troubleshooting

-Sometimes, migration of database don't work immediatly between web2py and py4web.
+Sometimes, migration of database don't work immediately between web2py and py4web.
 We didn't isolate origin of this inconvenience.

 In this case, the simpler way to pass through is to use a new MySQL database and to re-import backup inside.

-In this case, follow these step:
+In this case, follow these steps:

 1. shutdown server.
 1. Move your current mysql volume to another place or change path of mysql volume in your docker-compose.